WP2. Voting and Electoral Behaviour: New Challenges for Inclusiveness and Representativity in Democratic Systems

 Work Package Leader: Prof. Domenico Maddaloni, University of Salerno, Italy.

-WORK PLAN
+WORK PLAN AND DELIVERABLES

 Task 2.1.
 Quantitative database.

-Longitudinal cross-country database “Voter turnout in Europe”, first produced in September 2023 and updated through the project course, will be delivered as a result of data review and harmonization effort (D2.1).
+Longitudinal cross-country database “Voter turnout in Europe”, first produced in September 2023 and updated through the project course, has been delivered as a result of data review and harmonization effort (D2.1).
 Official data of the European and national election results was used; WP2 team worked closely with WP1 team to evaluate and observe the issues related to the standardization and homogeneity of the election databases made available by the national governments.
 The electronic quantitative database is available to the public through the TRUEDEM project website for downloading and online analysis.

 Citation: Fruncillo D., Addeo F., Ammirato M., Delli Paoli A., Maddaloni D. (2023).
 Longitudinal cross-country database on voter turn-out in European countries.
 TRUEDEM: Trust in European Democracies Project (www.truedem.eu).